National Council of Negotiation Associations (NCNA) and FBI Crisis Negotiation Unit (CNU)

 1. Helps to reduce tension and minimize misunderstanding

-1. When practical and risk effective, agencies should employ a low profile
+1. When practical and risk effective, agencies should employ a low-profile response scheme for emotionally driven situations (97% HOBAS October 2018)

-1. A majority of subjects encountered will be barricaded in the place they live
+1. A majority of subjects encountered will be barricaded in a place of residence (78.9% HOBAS October 2018).

-2. This is likely to evoke a strong defensive posture and resistance (Bunker
+2. This is likely to evoke a strong defensive posture and resistance.

 G. Subjects will typically want police to "go away."